AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 - Sometimes known as Attack Surfaces
 - Helps you focus on where threats are likely to be found
 - This is the key difference between standard diagrams

 ---
-@ol
-- Model the system
-- Whiteboard
-- Visio
-- Can do one scenario at a time
-- Show examples of diagrams
-@olend

----